Casal2/casal2.github.io/contributing.md

 ### git commit messages

-The ﬁrst part of each line of the commit message should indicate the type of modiﬁcation:
+The ?rst part of each line of the commit message should indicate the type of modi?cation:

-- ADD - Added a new ﬁle
+- ADD - Added a new file
-- CHG - Modiﬁed an existing ﬁle
+- CHG - Modified an existing file
-- DEL - Removed an existing ﬁle
+- DEL - Removed an existing file
 - FIX - Fixed something

-NOTE: commits pertaining to a speciﬁc issue should include `Ref #[issue number]` in the commit message
+NOTE: commits pertaining to a specific issue should include `Ref #[issue number]` in the commit message

 ### Code review